 41st Seahorse Challenge

 The Seahorse Challenge has remained almost unchanged over the years .
-The lake is small, so it requires a 2 loop swim for the long course.
 The venue is located in the back of the park, away from everything, which has the swim up chute, bike in/out, and run in/out along with the finish all serviced via one road closed to traffic.

 The bike course has traditionally had some pretty fast times even though it is the first race of the year.
 The tree lined, smooth paved roads.
-There is one short, out of your saddle climb about 30m long 5k from the finish; but other than that, it is an on your aerobars course, 2 loops for the long course athletes.
+There is one short, out of your saddle climb about 30m long 5k from the finish; but other than that, it is an on your aerobars course.

 The run is a mixture of everything: groomed trail, grass, gravel road and regular road.
 Pretty fast as well, shaded the entire way.
-2 loops for long course on the run as well.
 The entire run course is rolling and if raining could be a little slick in some areas when going off the road and onto a short trail section.